 Typically, review periods will be of between 2 and 10 years.
 If it is highly likely that the client's needs will change before the 2-year mark (for example due to planned treatment), case managers can set a shorter review period.
-For a minority of clients whose needs are highly unlikely to change and are already receiving the highest rates of mobility and daily living components, the review period may be set to their 18th birthday, even if this is longer than 10 years away.
+For a minority of clients whose needs are highly unlikely to change, the review period may be set to their 18th birthday, even if this is longer than 10 years away.
 This means that unless the client reports a change of circumstance, they will continue to receive Child Disability Payment until age 18, by which point they will have been invited to apply for Adult Disability Payment.